deniscostadsc/otrv3-diagrams/README.md

 This repository intends to be the place to share the OTRv3[\[1\]](#references) diagrams in order to fully understand the protocol.

+This work can be improved adding notes, better explanations and some simplistic implementation.
+This will be done slowly.
+Feel free to help me.

 ## Requesting an OTR conversation

 There are two ways Alice can inform Bob that she is willing to use the OTR